Skip to main content

 myjfs

-Once the file system is created, the terminal will output something like the following.
+Once the file system is created, you'll see an output similar to:

 2021/12/16 16:37:14.264445 juicefs[22290] <INFO>: Meta address: redis://@myjfs-sh-abc.apse1.cache.amazonaws.com:6379/1